We independently select featured hotels and may earn a commission if you book through the links below.

 Pros: Rich historic ambiance, central location, beautifully restored interiors, easy access to main resort facilities.

-Cons: Room sizes and layouts vary due to historic architecture, and balconies or patios are not standard and must be specifically booked.
-Thanks to the renovation, soundproofing is significantly improved, but not as effective as in some hotels.
-I heard a little bit of hallway activity.
+Cons: Room sizes and layouts vary due to the historic architecture.
+Balconies are not standard and must be booked specifically.
+Soundproofing has improved with the renovation but isn’t perfect.
+I heard some hallway activity.

 Room Types in The Victorian

 All rooms feature elegant Victorian-inspired décor, walk-in showers, and modern amenities.
-Most king rooms do not have sofa beds and can only sleep two people, plus a baby in a crib at most.
+King rooms can only sleep two people, plus a baby in a crib at most.
 Two queen rooms can sleep up to four people.
-A handful of rooms have sofa beds.
-The room name will say sofabed in it.

 Bathtubs are only in ADA mobility rooms.
 All other rooms on the main resort are walk-in showers only.